 With its burlesque shows, DJs spinning vinyl downstairs, dance parties upstairs, and food served until midnight, Franky Bradley’s in the Gayborhood knows how to draw a crowd.
 The downstairs bar’s walls are covered in conversation-starting tchotchkes, sexy posters, and medieval paraphernalia.
 It’s got a ’70s basement feel — in a cool way.
 With the drink menu running the gamut from Bud to cava, everyone is covered.

-Monk's Cafe is THE place for beer nerds in Philly.
+Monk's Cafe is the place for beer nerds in Philly.
 With 25 Belgian brews on tap and over 200 beers — often rare — in bottles, this always-buzzing spot is frequently recognized as one of the best beer bars nationwide.
-Monk’s is the OG: Founders Tom Peters and Fergus Carey (also the owner of Fergie’s, another Center City institution) opened it more than 20 years ago, before beer bars were cool.
+Monk’s is the OG: Founders Tom Peters and Fergus Carey opened it more than 20 years ago, before beer bars were cool.
 Grab one of the Beer Bibles and ask the bartender for ordering advice.
-When it comes to food, go for the mussels, which have beer in the broth.

-South Street is weird, but fun.
 With its green walls full of art and tchotchkes, vintage furniture, candy on the tables, and punk-leaning crowd, Tattooed Mom has fit right into its neighborhood since it opened two decades ago.
-Beer offerings — in bottles and on tap — are plentiful and the food menu is full of inexpensive fried snacks and sandwiches, including a very good vegan selection.
+Beer offerings — in bottles and on tap — are plentiful and the food menu is full of delicious fried snacks and sandwiches, including a very good vegan selection.
 Cocktail-wise, try a pickletini.

-The famed home of the $2 sardine sandwich, American Sardine Bar is a local favorite in Point Breeze.
-Its 16 taps and 50-plus beers in cans change regularly, so there’s always something new.
+The famed home of the $3 sardine sandwich, American Sardine Bar is a local favorite in Point Breeze.
+Its 16 taps and immense number of beers in cans change regularly, so there’s always something new.
 The picnic tables and lawn chairs in the backyard are a big draw, as is the ever-changing food menu, which is short but makes sure to include something to please everyone, including vegetarians and vegans.

 Save a handful of hipsters and some quality vegan options, the new incarnation of Triangle Tavern, opened in 2015, isn't that much different than the 1930s version.
 Sit at the bar, surrounded by memorabilia-adorned walls, order off the list of negronis, and enjoy the crowd, which on most nights is a rare mix of old-timers and East Passyunk newcomers.
 If you’re hungry, you can order off the Italian menu at the bar or in the dining room.